TOAST-DOCS/TOAST-Cloud/zh/toast-sdk/log-collector-ios.md

 ## Set Additional Information in Time for Crash Occurrence before Sending

-Additional information can be set immediately after crash occurs. setUserField can be set anytime regardless of crash occurrence, whilesetCrashDataAdapter can be set at an accurate timing when a crash occurs.
+Additional information can be set immediately after crash occurs.
+With user-defined field setting for Block at setShouldReportCrashHandler, additional information can be configured precisely when a crash occurs

 ### Specifications for Data Adapter API
 ```objc